AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 **Adobe Dynamic Media Classic Company Admin** Can view and administer only their own companies.
 A Company Administrator can also perform all administration functions, including adding administrators and users.
 A Company Administrator can add a user to the DMC company admin accounts.
 (This role is the default user role.)

-After you add a user, Adobe Dynamic Media Classic sends the user a Welcome e-mail message.
+After you add a user, Adobe Dynamic Media Classic sends the user a welcome email message.
 The message includes a password and the Adobe Dynamic Media Classic URL.

 ### Add a user or administrator {#adding-a-user-or-administrator}